 17 – Balboa Park

 Balboa Park is the nation’s largest urban cultural park with multiple parks, parks, play areas, and 17 museums.
-It is a true city treasure, and you will find many things to do in Balboa Park for nearly everyone.
+It is a real city treasure, and you will find many things to do in Balboa Park for nearly everyone.

 Look out for the street entertainers and bike rentals.
-Plan to eat as you’re here since there are some wonderful restaurants in Balboa Park.
+Plan to eat as you’re here since there are some beautiful restaurants in Balboa Park.
 Alfresco dining at the Japanese Friendship Garden for Japanese food favorites or Panama 66 with its craft cocktails are our favorite choices.

 Check it out on a Segway Tour!